 Major benefits of the construction of new nuclear power plants

-- The completion results in lower dependence of the Czech Republic on imports of gas and oil, which will help maintain the country’s energy security and will complete the optimal energy mix.
+- Construction shall result in the reduction of the dependence of the Czech Republic on imported gas and oil, help maintain the energy safety of the State and supplement the optimal energy mix.

-- The world has sufficient reserves of uranium and there are sufficient production capacities for nuclear fuel from a number of suppliers, and as a result, there is no threat of dependence on potentially risky countries.
+- Adequate uranium resources and nuclear fuel production capacity exist worldwide from various suppliers and there is no risk of dependence on potentially risky countries.